Our proven litigators thrive in all types of challenging cases

 Joseph B. Kenney

-Joseph B. Kenney devotes his practice to litigation and has experience representing consumers in class actions involving automotive and consumer product defects, false and misleading advertising, and other consumer protection litigation.
+Joseph B. Kenney devotes his practice to litigation and has experience representing consumers in class actions involving automotive and consumer product defects, false and misleading advertising, securities litigation, employee rights, and other consumer protection litigation.
+Joe currently serves as class counsel on behalf of owners of fire sprinklers in Jackson v.
+Viking Group, Inc., No. 8:18-cv-02356 (D. Md.).
+Since 2017, Mr. Kenney has been selected by Pennsylvania Super Lawyers as a Rising Star (an honor reserved for 2.5% of lawyers in Pennsylvania), as chosen by his peers based on his professional achievements.

 Lori G. Kier

 Lori G. Kier handles complex cases on behalf of individuals, victims of sexual misconduct, consumers, small businesses and employees.
 Ms. Kier currently represents victims of sexual abuse across the country including University of Southern California, Rockefeller University Hospital, Huntington Memorial Hospital and various Catholic Archdioceses.

 Prior to her time at EPA, Ms. Kier served as a staff attorney at the U.S. Court of Appeals for the Third Circuit and a Law Clerk to U.S. District Judge Fred I. Parker (D.Vt.).
 Ms. Kier has a law degree from the University of Pennsylvania Law School, where she participated in the Environmental Law Society and various clinical programs.
 She attended Middlebury College in Vermont for undergraduate degree, where she majored in Philosophy and participated in Student Government, Amnesty International, Ski Club and the Speech and Debate teams.